Quantum vacuum state

 In quantum field theory, the quantum vacuum state (also called the quantum vacuum or vacuum state) is the quantum state with the lowest possible energy.
 Generally, it contains no physical particles.
-The word zero-point field is sometimes used as a synonym for the vacuum state of a quantized field which is completely individual.

-According to present-day understanding of what is called the vacuum state or the quantum vacuum, it is "by no means a simple empty space".
-According to quantum mechanics, the vacuum state is not truly empty but instead contains fleeting electromagnetic waves and particles that pop into and out of the quantum field.
+However, the quantum vacuum is not a simple empty space, but instead contains fleeting electromagnetic waves and particles that pop into and out of the quantum field.

 The QED vacuum of quantum electrodynamics (or QED) was the first vacuum of quantum field theory to be developed.
-QED originated in the 1930s, and in the late 1940s and early 1950s it was reformulated by Feynman, Tomonaga, and Schwinger, who jointly received the Nobel prize for this work in 1965.
-Today the electromagnetic interactions and the weak interactions are unified (at very high energies only) in the theory of the electroweak interaction.
+QED originated in the 1930s, and in the late 1940s and early 1950s, it was reformulated by Feynman, Tomonaga, and Schwinger, who jointly received the Nobel prize for this work in 1965.
+Today, the electromagnetic interactions and the weak interactions are unified (at very high energies only) in the theory of the electroweak interaction.

 The Standard Model is a generalization of the QED work to include all the known elementary particles and their interactions (except gravity).
-Quantum chromodynamics (or QCD) is the portion of the Standard Model that deals with strong interactions, and QCD vacuum is the vacuum of quantum chromodynamics.
+Quantum chromodynamics (or QCD) is the portion of the Standard Model that deals with strong interactions, and the QCD vacuum is the vacuum of quantum chromodynamics.
 It is the object of study in the Large Hadron Collider and the Relativistic Heavy Ion Collider, and is related to the so-called vacuum structure of strong interactions.

 Non-zero expectation value

 If the quantum field theory can be accurately described through perturbation theory, then the properties of the vacuum are analogous to the properties of the ground state of a quantum mechanical harmonic oscillator, or more accurately, the ground state of a measurement problem.
-In this case the vacuum expectation value (VEV) of any field operator vanishes.
-For quantum field theories in which perturbation theory breaks down at low energies (for example, Quantum chromodynamics or the BCS theory of superconductivity) field operators may have non-vanishing vacuum expectation values called condensates.
-In the Standard Model, the non-zero vacuum expectation value of the Higgs field, arising from spontaneous symmetry breaking, is the mechanism by which the other fields in the theory acquire mass.
+In this case, the vacuum expectation value of any field operator vanishes.
+For quantum field theories in which perturbation theory breaks down at low energies (for example, Quantum chromodynamics or the BCS theory of superconductivity), field operators may obtain non-vanishing vacuum expectation values by spontaneous symmetry breaking.
+In the Standard Model, the Higgs field acquires a non-zero expectation value when the electroweak symmetry is broken, and this explains part of the masses of other particles.

 Energy

 The vacuum state is associated with a zero-point energy, and this zero-point energy (equivalent to the lowest possible energy state) has measurable effects.
-In the laboratory, it may be detected as the Casimir effect.
+It may be detected as the Casimir effect in the laboratory.
 In physical cosmology, the energy of the cosmological vacuum appears as the cosmological constant.
-In fact, the energy of a cubic centimeter of empty space has been calculated figuratively to be one trillionth of an erg (or 0.6 eV).
+The energy of a cubic centimeter of empty space has been calculated figuratively to be one trillionth of an erg (or 0.6 eV).
 An outstanding requirement imposed on a potential Theory of Everything is that the energy of the quantum vacuum state must explain the physically observed cosmological constant.